Dharmik1710/L-diversity/README.md

-I am Patel Dharmek
 # L-diversity

-Very simple algorithm
+Very simple and basic Implementation of L-diversity

 The implementation of L-diversity is done in python.